 Houston Offshore Injuries Lawyer

 If you or a loved one work offshore, as many people in the Houston area do, then you know there is a heightened risk of injuries.
-Anytime an offshore worker is injured on the job, they should not have to worry about whether or not they will receive compensation.
+Offshore workers should not have to worry about whether they will receive compensation if they are injured.
 At Padilla & Rodriguez, LLP, our Houston offshore injuries attorneys are dedicated to helping ensure injured workers receive the compensation they deserve.
-Offshore injury incidents cannot be handled like any other workers’ compensation claim.
+Offshore injury incidents cannot be managed like any other workers’ compensation claim.
 In most cases, different laws apply to workers injured in these situations.

 Why Choose Padilla & Rodriguez, LLP To Help?

-In the aftermath of sustaining something as serious as an offshore injury, you need a team by your side with extensive experience handling these cases.
+In the aftermath of sustaining something as serious as an offshore injury, you need a team by your side with extensive experience managing these types of cases.
 Padilla & Rodriguez, LLP is ready to get to work on your behalf.

-- We have a reputation for success and have collected millions on behalf of clients in cases just like this.
+- We have a reputation for success and have collected millions on behalf of clients in cases just like yours.

 - We have a thorough understanding of the various maritime laws that guide compensation claims for injured offshore and maritime workers.